PhilipYip1988/python-tutorials/jupyter_install_ubuntu/readme.md

 <img src='./images/img_013.png' alt='img_013' width='600'/>

-This means the current bin and lib folders are preferentially searched for binaries and programs:
+And therefore the bin and lib folders are preferentially searched for binaries and programs:

 <img src='./images/img_014.png' alt='img_014' width='600'/>